BU-Spark/muckrock-calendar/README.md

 - SideDrawer does not highlight the page you are on, permanently highlights Dashboard
 - Limit of 50 foia requests shown when on RequestsPage (similar limits on ProjectsPage & DashboardPage)
-  - Likely due to MuckRock's API response
+  - Likely due to MuckRock's API response (only sending one page of information with one get request)
+- Unable to permanently fix CORS error.
+Currently relying on Chrome security being disengaged.
+  - Probably requires MuckRock main site to internally list the calendar extention site's URL as a safe URL to send info to.
+- Currently have Projets listing, Requests listing, and dashboard functioning.
+  - Do not have search capabilities, notifications, or calendar functionality.
+Login feature is just a prototype and will likely need to be updated.